yizichangyin/home-assistant_ugreen-nas/README.md

 ## Final notes

 Everything on this Repository is still under development.
 My current focus is the DXP 4800 Plus.
-Different models will require adjustments to volumes/disk readings.
-Also, unit conversions + rounding are not done properly yet, some data are displayed in weird formats.
-I will solve all this step-by-step, e.g. by adjusting the current templates, or by adding new template sensors (your pull requests are appreciated!).<br/><br/>
+Different models will require adjustments to volumes/disk readings. ~~Also, unit conversions + rounding are not done properly yet, some data are displayed in weird formats.
+I will solve all this step-by-step, e.g. by adjusting the current templates, or by adding new template sensors~~ (your pull requests are appreciated!).<br/><br/>
-If you come across any problems, you are welcome to open a thread in the [discussions](https://github.com/Tom-Bom-badil/ugreen_nas/discussions) section.<br/>
+If you come across any problems, you are welcome to open a new thread in the [discussions](https://github.com/Tom-Bom-badil/ugreen_nas/discussions) section.<br/>
 If you succeed, please also report back.
-It's always good to know if things are working as intended.
+It's always good to know if things are working out as intended.
+Thanks. :)
 <br/><br/>
 ![image](https://github.com/user-attachments/assets/2f3053ac-35a0-42af-af59-087d0ec2134a)